jcreinhold/intensity-normalization/README.md

 where `t1/` is a directory full of N T1-w images and `masks/` is a directory full of N corresponding brain masks, `test_fcm` is the output directory for the normalized images, and `-v` controls the verbosity of the output.

 Note the package [antspy](https://github.com/ANTsX/ANTsPy) is required for the RAVEL normalization routine, the preprocessing tool as well as the co-registration tool, but all other normalization and processing tools work without it.
 To also install the antspy package either append `--antspy` to your call to `setup.py` or `create_env.sh`.

+To use the convenience pre-processing scripts, install the package with the following command:

+    python setup.py install --antspy --preprocess

+or

+    python setup.py develop --antspy --preprocess

-The command line interface is standard across all normalization routines (i.e., you should be able to run all normalization routines with the same call as in the above example), however each has unique options.
+The command line interface is standard across all normalization routines (i.e., you should be able to run all normalization routines with the same call as in the above example); however, each has unique options and not all methods support single image processing.

 Call any executable script with the `-h` flag to see more detailed instructions about the proper call.

 Tutorial